cala21/CSCI5828/homework01.md

 **Changeability** goes along with *conformity*; *changeability* is, indeed, the essential difficulty that deals with the fact that a software has to grow and change constantly.
 Visa USA has an incredible cybersecurity system; however, the field of cybersecurity is relatively new and unknown.
 Hackers finds continuously new ways to break into the systems, thus Visa needs to continuously update their softwares to protect the system form new creative attacks.

-**Invisibility** is the essential difficult which delineates the inherit property of a software: the code is “invisible” and “intangible”.
+**Invisibility** is the essential difficulty which delineates the inherit property of a software: the code is “invisible” and “intangible”.
 For example PrePaid (an internal Visa application) has a lot of abstraction and it is really difficult to have a complete view of the web api when you have to work on it.
-If refactoring is needed this can represent a problem.
+If refactoring is needed, this can represent a problem.

 ***